-- Clarifying standards of behaviour for staff and children - Contributing to the establishment of a safe, resilient and robust ethos in the school, built on mutual respect, and shared values - Creating an organisational culture that is safe for children - Introducing appropriate work within the curriculum - Encouraging children and parents to participate - Developing staff's awareness of the risks and vulnerabilities children face to enable them to recognise and respond to concerns - Addressing concerns at the earliest possible stage in the least intrusive way
+- clarifying standards of behaviour for staff and children - contributing to the establishment of a safe, resilient and robust ethos in the school, built on mutual respect, and shared values - creating an organisational culture that is safe for children - introducing appropriate work within the curriculum - encouraging children and parents to participate - developing staff's awareness of the risks and vulnerabilities children face to enable them to recognise and respond to concerns - addressing concerns at the earliest possible stage in the least intrusive way - capturing the child's voice where possible

-• capturing the child's voice where possible
+4. Key Principles

-4. KEY PRINCIPLES
+- always see the child first and consider what life is like for the child, maintaining a culture of vigilance - provide support and intervention at the earliest possible opportunity in the least intrusive way in accordance with the Effective Support document to identify what is the best support for the family at the time - have conversations, build relationships and maintain professional curiosity - focus on securing improved outcomes for children - build a culture of openness and transparency where all staff are able to demonstrate understanding of their role and responsibility to safeguard and promote the welfare of children - every child is entitled to a rich and rounded curriculum - when issues arise, head teachers should speak out, addressing them internally where possible and engaging in a multi-agency response when required in accordance with interagency procedures

-- Always see the child first and consider what life is like for the child maintaining a culture of vigilance - provide support and intervention at the earliest possible opportunity in the least intrusive way in accordance with the Effective Support document to identify what is the best support for the family at the time - Have conversations, build relationships and maintain professional curiosity - Focus on securing improved outcomes for children - Build a culture of openness and transparency where all staff are able to demonstrate understanding of their role and responsibility to safeguard and promote the welfare of children - Every child is entitled to a rich and rounded curriculum - When issues arise, Head Teachers should speak out, addressing them internally where possible and engaging in a multi-agency response when required in accordance with interagency procedures
+5. Key processes

-5. KEY PROCESSES
+All staff should be aware of the guidance issued by the LSCB within the Effective Support Document in order to secure support and intervention for children and young people at the earliest possible opportunity in the least intrusive way

-All staff should be aware of the guidance issued by Luton Safeguarding Children Board within the Effective Support Document in order to secure support and intervention for children and young people at the earliest possible opportunity in the least intrusive way.
 This document is integral to safeguarding children in Luton educational establishments and will always be used to underpin decision-making.

-6. EXPECTATIONS
+6. Expectations

-All staff and visitors will:
+All staff and regular visitors will: